bbauska/UofM-Intro-HTML5/README.md

 in numbers; 185.261 et cetera, et cetera.
 Well, there&apos;s been a new version of IP addresses, because every single client needs their own address.
 If you think of how many people have laptops and smartphones, we need a lot of different options.

-So, with these IP addresses, you basically have sets of numbers, you have these different sets right here, where each X can represent one of 16 different values.
+With these IP addresses, you
+basically have sets of numbers, you have these different sets right here, where each X can represent one of 16 different values.
 So, you can see we have a lot of options, over 300 trillion, in fact.